 Although asynchronous development and overexcitabilities (a.k.a. intensities) were discovered decades ago, widespread myths about giftedness remain – even among educators and clinicians.
 I have seen this firsthand on countless occasions.

-For example, I got surprised look when I explained to a teacher that a play therapist said my son was, emotionally speaking, a four-year-old (maybe five) when his true age was eight.
+For example, I got surprised look when I explained to a fourth grade teacher that a play therapist said my son was, emotionally speaking, a four-year-old (maybe five) when his true age was eight.
 I could tell she was quickly trying to figure out how that would fit in with her classroom management approach, where most students were, emotionally, at about the same level of development.

 Additionally, I’ve had a pediatrician and other physicians tell me “how great” it is, when I mentioned “the G word.”
 These responses from them came out before I had a chance to explain his social-emotional struggles.